-The 80 selected studies found publication in 48 journals, as delineated in Table 2.
-Although the subject matter has been disseminated across various journals, each journal published an average of less than two articles on the topic in the last 10 years.
+The 80 selected studies found publication in 48 journals, as delineated in Table 1.
+While the subject matter has been disseminated across various journals, each, on average, addressed the topic infrequently, with an average of fewer than two publications in the last 10 years.
 This indicates that there is room for the topic to garner increased attention and research publications in the future.